Mateusz Żyro

-Mateusz Żyro (born 28 October 1998) is a Polish professional footballer who plays as centre-back for Widzew Łódź.
+Mateusz Żyro (born 28 October 1998) is a Polish professional footballer who plays as centre-back for Ekstraklasa club Widzew Łódź.

 Career

 Legia Warsaw

 On 7 July 2017, Żyro made his professional debut in Polish Super Cup against Arka Gdynia. Żyro was loaned out to Wigry Suwałki from February 2018 to the end of the season, and later Miedź Legnica for the 2018–19 season.
 He was loaned out again for the 2019–20 season, this time to Stal Mielec.

 Stal Mielec

 On 5 August 2020, he moved to Stal Mielec on a permanent basis and signed a two-year contract.

 Widzew Łódź

 On 9 June 2022, Żyro joined the newly promoted side Widzew Łódź on a two-year deal with a one-year extension option.

 Personal life

-His older brother Michał (born in 1992) is also a professional football player who earned four caps for the Poland national team in 2014.
+His older brother Michał, born in 1992, was also a professional footballer who earned four caps for the Poland national team in 2014.